-- Site staff will be made aware of the location of the SSSI and GCRS, and there will be no storage of plant/materials or tracking of vehicles outwith made-ground within these areas. - The parking of machinery/personnel and storage of equipment on road verges will be minimised as far as is reasonably practicable. - Upon completion of the works, any damage to the local landscape (i.e. damage to grass verges) should be reinstated as much as is practicable. - Mitigation measures to prevent contamination of soils through loss of containment will be strictly adhered to.
+- Site staff will be made aware of the location of the SSSI and GCRS, and there will be no storage of plant/materials or tracking of vehicles outwith made-ground within these areas. - The parking of machinery/personnel and storage of equipment on road verges will be minimised as far as is reasonably practicable. - Upon completion of the works, any damage to the local landscape (i.e. damage to grass verges) shall be reinstated as much as is practicable.